Sandy Bowers

 Experimental & Clinical Pharmacology M.S.
 Student

-Jenny is a first-year M.S. student in Experimental and Clinical Pharmacology (ECP) advised by Dr. Angela Birnbaum.
+Jenny is a second-year M.S. student in Experimental and Clinical Pharmacology (ECP) advised by Dr. Angela Birnbaum.
 She earned a Bachelor's of Science in Microbiology from the University of Minnesota.
 After graduation, She worked in a molecular epidemiology lab of Dr. Ajay Israni performing SNP genotyping.
 Thereafter, she worked in the laboratory of Dr. Paul Pentel and carried out behavioral studies of vaccines for opioid addiction.
 She currently works with Dr. Michael Raleigh assisting with opioid vaccine clinical studies with a focus on LCMS/MS quantification.

 In her free time, she likes to spend time with her family, garden, watch movies and walk her dogs.